Zaltu/personax-lua-src/README.md

 ### Lua Responsibility - Context Switching
 Contexts are the major game logic subdivisions in the codebase.
 The context determines what the user is intended to be doing during the time it is active.
 Since significant user inputs are mapped to events, there must be a context set at all times while inputs are enabled.
 To this end, context changes are only possible through Lua code that was called by a process event, with one semi-exception (we'll get to that later).
 Since the state is locked upon receiving an event, this ensures that state.update will not get corrupted by an asynchroneous call.
 To my understanding, the program would very likely crash from segfault anyway should two events attempt to alter the shared stack, so this is for the best technically as well.

+### Available Contexts
+The contexts that are available by default are symbolically fixed.
+That meaning that you could in theory add more contexts, but since they themselves are responsible for *switching* contexts, any added contexts cannot be reached unless an existing context is changed to switch to it.
+The defined, available contexts are:
+- freeroam
+- link (Social Link)
+- shop
+- calendar (special case)
+- battle
+- dungeon
+- inline (in-line text handling)
+- velvet (special shop)

+### Lua Data Files
+While JSON is a useful tool to pass recognizable data through the shared stack, it it not particularly efficient.
+Based on some tests run (see some of the info in zaltu/luawriter), requiring a Lua file is up to over 10,000 times faster to load than parsing JSON.
+Obviously, this is somewhat expected, but it is still a remarkable difference.

+Because of this, all the game's "text" data files (stats, text, etc...) are stored as importable Lua files that return a Lua table containing the information.
+The Lua context can then use this information to generate the appropriate JSON for the shared stack.

+### Lua Folder Structure
+Lua files represent the "model" of the game from a classic MVC standpoint.
+As such, they are under the top-level "model" folder.
+Directly within the model folder are the main important modules.
+For the organization of this program, that basically comes down to *all contexts*.
+Normally, each context is represented by a single file, as many are not overly complex from a game state management point of view.
+In some cases, like the battle context, there are many things that need to be handled however, and keeping them all in a single file, while possible, would be annoying as all hell.
+In such situations, the extra file(s) are stored under `model/util/<context>/`, for example `model/util/battle/`.

+On top of these contexts, there are a couple other important functionality scripts that exist within the top level:
+- state: The "main" file of the GSV.
+While technically not a context, manages everything and lives on the highest level.
+- json_reader: Lua JSON module.
+As previously stated, this is also actually a global variable loaded when resolving state.lua.
+- luawriter: Utility to write a Lua table to an importable Lua file.
+Mainly used for saving games and may move.

+The text data of the game is found under the model as well, since only the model accesses it.
+The `model/data/` directory is organized as such:
+- *data/days/*: All ~365 days to be played.
+More documentation on their definition within.
+- *data/envs/*: Definitions of flags and other that are associated with each "env", corresponding more or less to a UE level
+- *data/links/*: Definitions of all Social Links.
+One file per link for now.
+- *data/pers/*: Definitions of all Personas (spoilers, shadows are Personas)
+- *data/shops/*: Definition of each shop's options tree.
+- *data/saves/*: Save files go here
+- *data/fusion_combos.lua*: Different possible Persona fusion arcana combinations
+- *data/spells.lua*: Definition of each spell in the game (currently utterly broken)

 # Requirements